-- Upon assessing the performance of the year evaluated ("T year"), the amount of performance-based remuneration is determined and broken down to the level of individuals.
-The amount of performance-based remuneration is determined in consideration of individual performance, as well as the ratio of fixed and variable compensation. - Performance-based variable remuneration shall be paid out in the form of a cash bonus and a share allowance granted at a discount, at a ratio of 50-50%.

-1 This index is calculated on the basis of the figures of Hungarian and foreign group members that were subject to consolidation throughout the entire economic year assessed.

-- The number of shares per person that may be used as a share allowance granted at a discount must be determined on the basis of the quotient of the amount of share-based performance remuneration and the value of the share allowance granted with a discount in effect at the time of performance assessment. - The value of share allowance granted at a discounted price in effect at the time of performance assessment must be determined on the basis of the average of the daily mean quoted price of the ordinary shares issued by OTP Bank, as registered by the Budapest Stock Exchange, on the three business days preceding the date of performance assessment. - The share allowance granted at a discounted price may contain a maximum discount of HUF 2,000 at the time of performance assessment, and the profit content per share may amount to maximum HUF 4,000 at the time of vesting the share compensation.
-In respect of the year assessed, the specific content of the share allowance granted at a discounted rate shall be decided upon by the Board of Directors of the Bank, within 30 days from the General Meeting closing the economic year evaluated. - As a standard, 60% of variable remuneration shall be deferred for a period of 3 years, within which the extent of deferred payment shall be identical every year (1/3-1/3-1/3 of deferred compensation, that is, 20%-20%-20% of the total variable remuneration).
-Both non-deferred and deferred payment shall take place in the form of a cash bonus and a share allowance granted at a discounted price, at a ratio of 50-50% in both cases. - Entitlement to deferred payment shall be determined in consideration of the subsequent assessment of risks.
-The assessment of risks takes place, on the one hand, on the basis of criteria pertaining to prudent operations that is, in consideration of the fulfilment of the requirements concerning an amount of capital that is in excess of the minimum guarantee capital specified in the Act, and ensuring operations without the need to take advantage of the deposit insurance fund and, on the other hand, it is linked to the activities of the persons concerned.
-On the basis of the assessment of risks related to the activities of the persons concerned, deferred amounts may be partially or fully reduced in case of a significant breach of the internal regulations, with special respect to those concerning risk management.
+- When performance in the assessed year (T year) is evaluated, the amount of the performance-related remuneration, and the extent thereof broken down to the individual, is determined.
+The amount of the performance-related remuneration is determined on the basis of an evaluation of individual performance, and on the relative proportions of the applicable fixed and variable pay elements. - As a general rule, the performance-based variable remuneration shall be paid in the form of a cash bonus and a share award granted at a discounted price, in a 50-50 ratio. - The number of shares available for the awarding of shares at a discounted price for each individual shall be determined on the basis of the quotient of the amount of share-based performance-related remuneration and the discounted value of the awarded shares, as valid at the time of the performance assessment. - The value of the share award granted at a discounted price valid at the time of performance assessment shall be determined on the basis of the average of the daily mid-price of the ordinary shares issued by OTP Bank, as registered by the Budapest Stock Exchange, on the three stock-exchange trading days preceding the date of performance assessment. - The share award granted at a discounted price may contain a maximum discount of HUF 2,000 at the time of performance assessment, and the profit content per share may be a maximum of HUF 4,000 at the time of the claiming (drawing down) of the share award.
+With respect to the year assessed, the specific content of the share award granted at a discounted price shall be determined by the Bank's Board of Directors within 30 days following the General Meeting closing the assessed financial year. - As a general rule, 60% of the variable remuneration shall be deferred, with the period of such deferment being 3 years, within which period the extent of the deferred payment shall be determined in equal amounts each year.

+The entitlement to deferred payment shall be determined on the basis of a subsequent assessment of risks.
+The assessment of the risks is based partly on whether the criteria for prudent operation have been met - that is, whether the regulatory capital remained above the minimum level required by law and whether operations were maintained without having to make a claim from the deposit insurance fund - and partly on an assessment of the activities of the persons concerned.
+Based on the assessment of risks related to the activities of the persons concerned, the deferred instalment shall be reduced or withheld if there has been a significant breach of the internal regulations, and in particular, of the provisions relating to risk management.

-Entitlement to deferred amounts is linked to the subsequent assessment of risks and effective employment at the time of paying out the deferred amount.
-Any valid deviations from the above may only be authorized in respect of managing directors (CEO, deputy CEOs) by the OTP Bank's Board of Directors.
-In the case of exceptional performance, deviations may be permitted in respect of bank employees in management functions and heads of the subsidiaries, on the basis of a decision made by the OTP Bank's CEO.
+Entitlement to the deferred instalment shall be contingent on such subsequent assessment of risks and on the person still being employed at the time of payment of the deferred instalment.
+Exceptions to the above may only be validly authorised in respect of the executive directors (Chairman & CEO, deputy CEOs) by OTP Bank's Board of Directors, and, in the case of exceptional performance, in respect of managers employed at the Bank and managers of the subsidiaries, exceptions are permitted based on a decision of the Chairman & CEO of OTP Bank Plc.